But why the hype?

 She is my everything.

-Travel is a passion I wanted to share with my daughter Bowie the moment she was born.
+Travel is a passion I wanted to share with my daughter the moment she was born.
 She has already been to 4 countries and on 10+ plane rides before the age of two.
 She was on her first flight at 3 months old.
 At 7 months old, I took her on her first long flight - 16 hours to Melbourne!
 I had a few different countries in mind, but I decided on 2 months in Australia.
-I chose Australia for a few reasons.
-If I had been travelling without her, I would have selected a destination that was a bit more ‘exotic’ than Australia, and a travel style that was more dirtbag than debutante.
-However, with the babe I was a bit nervous, because she was still so young and because I was travelling solo.
-It was hard enough travelling with a baby back in Canada.
-I wanted to make this trip as easy as possible.
-I wanted to go somewhere that was different enough from home, easy to get around, that spoke English and had access to medical care if needed.
+I chose Australia for a few reasons - easy to get around, spoke English and had access to medical care if needed.
 Also, at 7 months, my daughter hadn’t had all of her vaccinations, so I didn’t want to risk her getting sick in a country where food, water or mosquito-borne illnesses exist.
-I wanted to immerse myself in the culture and the neighbourhood, as if I was a local.
+These wouldn't have been prerequisites had I been travelling on my own.

 I have a friend in Melbourne, so we were fortunate to land a housesitting gig in the Northcote

 area of Melbourne for 3 weeks.
-Melbourne is home to some of the best baristas and cafes in the world.
+Little did I know, Melbourne is home to some of the best baristas and cafes in the world.
 Melbourne residents take their coffee very seriously.
-As do I, a self-professed coffee snob.
-It’s okay, I won’t be offended if you roll your eyes at that statement.
+As do I!
 It seemed only natural to go on a cafe and food tour of Melbourne.
 A friend suggested I check out local Vancouver food blogger and influencer Erin Ireland’s

 blog post, as she just returned from Melbourne with her young daughter, who was about the same age as mine.
 I wasn’t familiar with Erin Ireland, but I knew about her company, To Die For